Classification of (2+1)D invertible fermionic topological phases with symmetry: -crossed extensions of the 16-fold way

 for some $\tilde{n}_2 \in C^2 (G_b,\Z_2)$.
 Here we define $[x]_k := a \mod k$; the last equality was obtained using $\psi = v^2$.
 In general for $c_- = 4k+1$ we have

 When $c_-$ is of the form $4k+3$, we define $\eta^{\text{ref}}$ as follows:

-This choice of reference simplifies our eventual expressions for the anomaly $\mathcal{O}_4$.
-Appendix \ref{sec:refstate} shows that for $c_-=4k+3$, there is a non-anomalous state with all $\eta=1$.
+Indeed, using the stacking rules from Section \ref{Sec:stacking}, we can show that this reference state corresponds to a stack of $c_-$ copies of the reference state for $c_-=1$.
+This relationship is useful in simplifying our eventual expressions for the anomaly $\mathcal{O}_4$.
+Moreover, Appendix \ref{sec:refstate} shows that for $c_-=4k+3$, there is a non-anomalous state with all $\eta=1$.
 Using the relative anomaly formula, Eq. \eqref{Eq:RelAnom}, we can show that our chosen reference has trivial relative anomaly with this state; therefore our reference is also non-anomalous.

 Now a general $\eta$ symbol is of the form $\eta_a = \eta_a^{\text{ref}} M_{a, \mathfrak{t}}$, where $\mathfrak{t}$ is defined in the same way as for $c_- = 4k+1$.
 In this case we have

 Finally we constrain $\tilde{n}_2$.
 Applying Eq.~\eqref{etacocycle} to $\eta_{\psi}$ enforces that $\omega_2$ is a cocycle.
 Applying Eq.~\eqref{etacocycle} to $\eta_{v}$ gives \begin{widetext}